-This statement reports against the ASX Corporate Governance Council's "Corporate Governance Principles and Recommendations" released in August 2007.
-As required by the ASX Listing Rules, this statement sets out the extent to which Homeloans Limited has followed the Principles or. where appropriate, indicates a departure from them with an explanation.
+This statement reports against the ASX Corporate Governance Council's "Corporate Governance Principles and Recommendations" released in August 2007 and including 2010 amendments.
+As required by the ASX Listing Rules, this statement sets out the extent to which Homeloans Limited has followed the Principles or, where appropriate, indicates a departure from them with an explanation.